lostminty/COMPX527_BAG/DEPLOYMENT.md

 sandbox mode for it to send emails to users without verifying them beforehand.
 If you are unable to leave sandbox mode, then add your test users' email addresses like you did with your source email address in the AWS SES dashboard as well.
+The `lambda_src/predict.py` file has a variable called `MAX_NOTIFICATIONS` which you can set to a value to keep stored notifications from growing too large.

 There are more variables to edit in the two playbooks if you want to customise the deployment further, such as dedicated tenancy for the EC2 instances (shared by default).

-Run the following to deploy most of the solution:
+Run the following to deploy most of the solution.
+The two playbooks can be repeatedly run and in the rare case that something does not work on the initial run due to e.g. a timing issue, then run them again.
 >export ANSIBLE_CONFIG=./ansible.cfg
 >
 >ansible-playbook portal.yml prediction.yml